The future of the trades is being built right now.

 Her advice:

 Don’t let the male-dominated nature of the industry deter you.
-With the right team and support, you can make a lasting impact in this rewarding field.
+The trades need strong operational leaders, and there is room for you here.
+Build the right team, invest in the right systems, and back yourself — you can make a lasting impact in this field.

 Brianna Baker, Business Strategic and Improvement Advisor at Tropical Coast Plumbing, Australia